Creating Azure VM Snapshots Manually

 - At the Account step of the wizard, select an Azure account whose permissions Veeam Backup for Microsoft Azure will use to create a snapshot.

-- Click Tags from source volumes will not be copied and custom tags will not be applied to assign labels to cloud-native snapshots.
+- At the Options step of the wizard, click Tags from source volumes will not be copied and custom tags will not be applied to assign tags to cloud-native snapshots.

 - To assign already existing tags from the source virtual disks, select the Copy Tags from source volume check box.